Toronto Symphony Orchestra Tour

 Biography

-Gimeno has held the position of Music Director with Orchestre Philharmonique du Luxembourg since 2015/16 and will step down at the end of the 2024/25 season.
-In 2025/26, he will become Music Director of Teatro Real in Madrid, where he currently serves as Music Director Designate.
-As an opera conductor, he has appeared at renowned houses such as the Liceu Opera Barcelona; Opernhaus Zürich; Palau de les Arts Reina Sofia, Valencia; and Teatro Real, Madrid.
-He is also much sought-after as a symphonic guest conductor worldwide: in 2024/25, he will appear with the Chicago Symphony Orchestra, Orchestre Philharmonique de Radio France, Los Angeles Philharmonic, and Münchner Philharmoniker.
+Gimeno served as Music Director of OPL for a decade, beginning in the 2015/16 season.
+The 2025/26 season marks his inaugural year as Music Director of Madrid’s Teatro Real.
+As an opera conductor, he has appeared at renowned houses such as the Liceu Opera Barcelona, Opernhaus Zürich, and Palau de les Arts Reina Sofia, Valencia.
+He is also much sought-after as a symphonic guest conductor worldwide: In 2025/26, he débuts with the New York Philharmonic and returns to the Los Angeles Philharmonic, and recent highlights include appearances with the Chicago Symphony Orchestra, Orchestre Philharmonique de Radio France, Royal Concertgebouw Orchestra, and Berliner Philharmoniker.

 Anna Prohaska